 - The lettuce was a little past it’s ‘best by’ date (lettuce turns quickly)

 - The lettuce just wasn’t fully dehydrated throughout all the trays

 The purples seemed to be the ones causing the most trouble.

 Thus, if you want a carefree process, do like I did on my last batch and just get rid of ’em 🙂 I throw them out for the bunnies or into the compost.

 However, if you want to use them, and you’re confident in your desire to have them in your greens, go for it!
 Just make sure they’re truly dehydrated before adding them into the rest of your green powder batch.
-I use these humidity indicator strips (I get mine here through Amazon) to test the humidity level of my dehydrated products before putting them into longer-term storage or adding them to other batches of similar ingredients.

 And if you find they need a little more drying time, stick them back in!
 Even the powder can be dried more if you sandwich it between parchment paper to keep it from flying.

 How to Use Dehydrated Lettuce

 Much like green powder, dehydrated lettuce can be added to anything you cook to help boost nutrition.
 I mix it into my ongoing green powder canister to mix with all the greens I dry.
 But add a tablespoon or three to your favorite casserole, meatloaf, eggs, etc., to add a boost of green nutrition.

 Lettuce Powder, or green powder, is another way to extend the life of your lettuce just as if you were doing spinach, kale, or any other greens.